docsteveharris/icmtips/manuscript/05_neurology_pp.md

 # Neuro-critical care physiology and pathology

+## Which patients need ICP monitors?

+- GCS<8 _and_ an abnormal CT but especially if
+    - young (age<40)
+    - motor posturing
+    - hypotensive

+ICP monitoring RCT Chesnut NEJM 2012: 324 patients, 5 South American hospitals, no harm demonstrated even though no experience with ICP monitors

 ## Describe the waveform seen on an ICP monitor

 - The waveform should look like normal arterial trace with additional upstroke (P2) between systolic peak (P1) and dicrotic notch (P3); this is the reflected pressure wave from the non compliant skull and should be lower than P1